-RVON card programming can be done via direct serial or telnet connection.
+RVON card programming can be done via direct serial or Telnet connection.
 There are several physical connections to an RVON board:

-- Direct serial through custom debug cable (J20 6-pin bottom front).
-The customer debug cable always functions as the general-purpose debug tool. - Backcard DB-9 J2 The backcard DB-9 (must be disabled/enabled via a DIP Switch because it can also be used for serial port pass-through.
-The backcard DB-9 can be used for a debug terminal when DIP switch 6 is switched to the ON position. - Backcard RJ-45 J1 (Telnet Only)
+- Direct serial through custom debug cable (J20 6-pin bottom front) The customer debug cable always functions as the general purpose debug tool. - DB-9 Backcard J2 The backcard DB-9 must be disabled/enabled via a DIP Switch because it can also be used for serial port pass-through.
+The DB-9 backcard can be used for a debug terminal when DIP switch 6 is switched to the on position. - RJ-45 Backcard J1 (Telnet Only)